 - Violations in countries around the world

 - How EDLC can help

 Communities often need assistance from scientific and other experts, whether for litigation or for other purposes.
 EDLC has access to a number of expert networks, and has helped obtained expert assistance on numerous occasions.
-Experts are often willing to work on a pro bono or reduced fee basis, and EDLC sometimes has funding available for expert services.
+Experts are often willing to work on a pro bono or reduced fee basis, and EDLC is often able to fund their expenses.